 Starting up a company can sometimes feel overwhelming, not least because it means reading up on a host of new information.
 Becoming a founder means taking an interest in every aspect of your business, including those outside your comfort zone and indeed your previous experience.

-From buzzwords to classic accounting terms, there’s always something new to learn, so I’ve put together this (by no means exhaustive) list of common business terms that you may or may not have come across before, with a brief explanation of their meanings.
+From buzzwords to classic accounting terms, there’s always something new to learn, so I’ve put together this (by no means exhaustive) list of common business terms that start-up founders should know that you may or may not have come across before, with a brief explanation of their meanings.

 Accruals / Deferrals

 In a business sense, accruals refers to money that’s either been earned or spent but has not yet been recorded in the accounts.
 This can be applied to revenues (i.e. money that’s been earned) or expenses (i.e. money that’s been spent).

 A deferral is the opposite of an accrual.
 The term refers to income or expenses that have been recorded but have not yet been received.
 Again, this can be applied to either revenue or expenses.